ayvi-0001/discord-notion-timetracking-bot/README.md

 <img src="doc/end_active_list.png">

 This can be used both to end, or view what is running.
-Entries can be deleted using the page's uuid and the command `/delete id`.
+Entries can also be deleted using the page's uuid and the command `/delete id`.

 ---